McNepp/QApplicationContext/README.md

 Every instance of a service-protoype that gets injected into a dependent service will be made a QObject-child of the dependent service.
 In other words, the dependent service becomes the *owner* of the prototype-instance.

-The same is true for *references to other members*: if a protoype is referenced via the ampersand-syntax, the instance of that prototype will be made a child of the service that references it.

 ## Service-templates {#service-templates}

 A service-template is a recipe for configuring a service without actually registering a concrete service.